Multispectral Vs. Thermal: Everything You Need To Know

 Thermal imaging excels at detection, but fine identification at long distances can be limited, because heat signatures may not carry enough structural detail for confident judgments.

-Here’s how it translates to hunting scenarios, according to our expert Riccardo:
+Here’s how it translates to hunting scenarios, according to Henrik Sproedt, an experienced hunter from Germany:

 For many hunters, this creates a practical split: